miraytopal/Bank_Churn_Analysis_with_Spark/README.md

 You are now ready to use Spark within Jupyter Notebook for churn analysis!

-Dataset
+:file_folder:  Dataset
 --
-The contains various features related to bank customers, such as age, balance, number of products, tenure, and other relevant attributes.
+The contains various features related to bank customers, such as age, balance, gender, tenure, and other relevant attributes.
 The target variable is the "churn" column, indicating whether a customer has churned (1) or not (0).
 The dataset is available [here.](https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset)

 Related Sources
 --